 Additional Recent Publications

 Deber, R; Mah, C (Ed.).
 (2014).
 Case Studies in Canadian Health Policy and Management, 2nd edition.
-University of Toronto Press
+Toronto, ON: University of Toronto Press

 Rudoler, D., Deber, R., Barnsley, J., Glazier, R., & Laporte, A. (2014, March).
 Paying For Primary Care: The Factors Associated With Physician Self-Selection Into Payment Models.
 Toronto: Canadian Centre For Health Economics.